AlirezaMousio/UniTorESGInsights/README.md

 - [License](#license)

 ## Overview
-### An Interactive Human–AI Hierarchical Multi-Level System for Sustainability Report Paragraph-Level ESG Analysis
+### An Interactive Human-in-the-Loop System for Traceable Sustainability Report Analysis
-An interactive human-in-the-loop system for hierarchical, multi-level analysis of sustainability report paragraphs, integrating AI-assisted workflows for PDF parsing, GRI–SDG framework relevance filtering, SDG/GRI topic alignment, disclosure quality assessment, and climate-related analysis.
+UniTor ESG Insights is a **human-in-the-loop ESG analysis system** that performs **traceable, paragraph-level sustainability report analysis**.
+Unlike document-level ESG classifiers, this system is designed around a **bottom-up evidence workflow**, where every prediction can be traced back to the original paragraph in the source PDF.
+The system transforms a sustainability report into:

+PDF → Paragraph Units → ESG Classifiers → Interactive Evidence Layer → Aggregation Dashboards

+Every output (SDG, GRI, disclosure quality, climate relevance) is:

+- 🔗 Linked to original paragraph text
+- 📄 Linked to page number in the PDF
+- 🧾 Exportable as structured CSV
+- 🔁 Editable and re-runnable by the user

+This enables **inspection, correction, and re-aggregation of ESG predictions**.

+Users can:

+1. Upload PDF sustainability report
+2. Extract paragraph-level units (with provenance)
+3. Run ESG classifiers (SDG, GRI, climate, quality)
+4. Inspect predictions at paragraph level
+5. Correct outputs manually (CSV editing)
+6. Re-upload corrected data
+7. Re-run downstream analysis
+8. Generate final traceable dashboards

 ## Quick Start
 ### 🌐 [Live Demo](https://huggingface.co/spaces/alirezamousio/UniTor_ESG_Insights_System)

 No installation required.
-All models are automatically loaded from Hugging Face Hub.
+All [models](https://huggingface.co/alirezamousio/models) are automatically loaded from Hugging Face Hub.

 ## Architecture
 The UniTor ESG Insight System follows a hierarchical, multi-stage architecture designed for fine-grained ESG analysis of sustainability reports.
 The system is structured as a pipeline that integrates automatic annotation, hierarchical human validation, and downstream analytical modules to support multiple stakeholder requirements.